 The Bottom Line

-UTIs can be treated at urgent care centers, however, it can be costly without insurance.
+UTIs can be treated at urgent care centers.
+However, they can be costly without insurance.
 The patient would have to pay for the office visit, as well as other out-of-pocket costs such as diagnostic tests and treatment.
 You can also join Mira and save hundreds on treatment for a UTI.
 Sign up today.